Remboooo/catvid/README.md

                         as given in argument list.
-  --xlsx XLSX           File to write XLSX information to --txt TXT             File to write plain text information to
+  --xlsx XLSX           File to write XLSX information to --txt TXT             File to write plain text information to --out OUT             Output AVI file to write --no-cache            Don't use the metadata cache --no-periodic-cache-save
+                        Stop saving the cache every 100 files (might help with extreme amounts of small files) --renew-cache         Start with an empty metadata cache
 ```